EKarton/On-Transit-App/Frontend/Web App/README.md

 - License

 ## Overview of UI:
-When users land on the web page, the app detects which bus / train the user is on.
-If there is more than one possible bus / train the user is on, it will ask the user which bus / train they are on from the list of possible busses / trains obtained.
+When users land on the web page, the app detects which bus the user is on.
+If there is more than one possible bus the user is on, it will ask the user which bus they are on from the list of possible busses obtained.

 <div width="100%">
     <p align="center">